teddywing/chrome-youtube-tooltipise-titles/README.md

 This Google Chrome extension reintroduces `title` tooltips on video titles.

+## Installation
+Download the .crx file from the [release](https://github.com/teddywing/chrome-youtube-tooltipise-titles/releases) page and open the file in Chrome.

 ## License
 Licensed under the MIT License.
 See the included LICENSE file.